EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/service_notes/v1/index.md

 ---

 <div class="info-message">
-	The maintenance notes for a particular vehicle.
+	The maintenance notes for a particular vehicle as provided by the car manufacturers.
 You will need to provide the vehicle's <b>style ID</b> in order to pull up the notes.
 </div>